Top 10 Payment Platforms for US Freelancers in 2026

 Payoneer simplifies global payments, helping US freelancers receive funds from clients worldwide with minimal fees and quick access to earnings.
 This is crucial for freelancers who work with international marketplaces and want to maximize their income.

-Why Wise Matters for US Freelancers:
+Why Nickel Matters for Freelancers:

 5. Square